Kattis91/what-is-cooking/README.md

 - [Font Awesome](https://fontawesome.com/) was used to add the icons to the Logo and recipe detail page (estimated time, categories, servings, the number of likes, and the number of comments).

+- The recipes published by me are taken from [BBC Good Food](https://www.bbcgoodfood.com/recipes).

 ### Content

 - The main code of this project is based on the Code Institute tutorial ["I Think Therefore I Blog"](https://github.com/Code-Institute-Solutions/Django3blog) with changes made to suit my project.